Nick Mason: Personal life

-Mason's first marriage was to Lindy Rutter in 1969, with whom he had two daughters, Holly and Chloe.
+Mason's first marriage was to Lindy Rutter in 1969, with whom he has two daughters.
 During this time, she contributed uncredited tin whistle and flute parts to two Pink Floyd albums, More and Ummagumma.
 The couple divorced in 1988, and in 1990, Mason married Annette (Nettie) Lynton, an actress.
-They live in Hampstead, London with their two sons, Cary and Guy.
+They live in Hampstead, London with their two sons.
 Since 1995, the family has also owned Middlewick House, the Grade II listed former home of Andrew and Camilla Parker Bowles, just outside the Wiltshire town of Corsham.

 Mason is an atheist.
-His wealth amounted to £75 million, according to the Sunday Times Rich List 2015–2016.
-In addition to vintage car collecting, Mason is a qualified helicopter pilot, and flies an Aerospatiale AS 350 Squirrel helicopter in specially painted colours.
+According to the Sunday Times Rich List 2015–2016, he had a wealth of £75 million.
+In addition to vintage car collecting, Mason is a qualified helicopter pilot and flies an Aerospatiale AS 350 Squirrel helicopter.

 Mason is part of Football Ventures, a consortium that bought Bolton Wanderers Football Club out of administration in August 2019.
 He is a supporter of Arsenal F.C.
 In December 2021, Mason's portrait was painted by semi-finalists on an episode of Portrait Artist of the Year.